Low-budget film: Notable low-budget films

 Wayne Wang directs actors in an early indie film (Dim Sum: A Little Bit of Heart) in San Francisco, California 1983.
 Photos by Nancy Wong.

 Bruce Lee's low-budget 1970s Hong Kong martial arts films were some of the most commercially successful and profitable films of all time.
-The Way of the Dragon (1972) grossed worldwide against a $130,000 budget (a % return on investment), while Enter the Dragon (1973) grossed worldwide against a $850,000 budget (a % return on investment).
-Another example of a very successful low-budget Asian film from the same decade was the 1975 Bollywood "Dacoit Western" film Sholay, which cost ₹20 million ($400,000) to produce and grossed ₹3 billion ($67 million), making it Indian cinema's highest-grossing film ever up until then.
+The Way of the Dragon (1972) grossed worldwide against a $130,000 budget, while Enter the Dragon (1973) grossed worldwide against a $850,000 budget.
+Enter the Dragon held the record for the highest-grossing low-budget film with a production budget under $1 million, up until its record was broken by Obsession in 2026.

+Another example of a very successful low-budget Asian film from the same decade was the 1975 Bollywood "Dacoit Western" film Sholay, which cost ₹20 million ($ million) to produce and grossed $70 million, (Note: See 1975 in film.) making it Indian cinema's highest-grossing film ever up until then.

 Wayne Wang's film Chan Is Missing, set on the streets of San Francisco's Chinatown, was made for $20,000 in 1982.
 San Francisco Chronicle columnist Herb Caen wrote that the budget would not have paid for the shoelaces in the film Annie.

 One of the most successful low-budget films was 1999's The Blair Witch Project.
 It had a budget of around $60,000 but grossed almost $250 million worldwide.
 It spawned books, a trilogy of video games, and a less-popular sequel.
 Another successful low-budget film was 2007's Paranormal Activity, with a budget of only $15,000, the film went on to gross more than $190 million.
 Possibly an even more successful low-budget film was the 1972 film Deep Throat which cost only $22,500 to produce, yet was rumored to have grossed over $600 million, though this figure is often disputed.

 Another film that not only had a major return on its investment but also had a huge cultural impact was Mad Max.
 Mad Max was made for $200,000 USD but returned over 100 million USD.
 It also started off a major franchise that resulted in another 3 movies.

 Mad Max held the Guinness Book of Records record for most profitable movie for 20 years, eventually beaten by The Blair Witch Project.